Bryan Lovell, President

 Ryan Rhoades began a career in Law Enforcement in 2002 with the Caldwell Police Department.
 Rhoades worked in various assignments, including; Patrol, Detective, TRT (Tactical Response Team), and SRO.
 Rhoades served on the Caldwell Police Employees Association, as well as the CPEA FOP as an executive board member.
 In 2009, Rhoades left Caldwell to join the Meridian Police Department.
-While at MPD, Rhoades has held assignments in Patrol, Investigations, SWAT, and is currently assigned as an SRO in the West Ada School District.
-Rhoades currently holds a position on the Treasure Valley FOP Lodge #11 executive board as well.
-Rhoades holds an Advanced Law Enforcement Certificate through the Idaho POST Academy, and is an Instructor in Arrest and Control Tactics, Ground Control, Building Search Techniques, and Tactical Team Operations.
+While at MPD, Rhoades has held assignments in Patrol, Investigations, SWAT, and SRO.
+Rhoades is currently assigned to the Investigations Division, as a Detective.
+Rhoades holds a Master Law Enforcement Certificate through the Idaho POST Academy, and is an Instructor in ARCON.

 Gregory Austin, Secretary

 Gregory Austin started in Law Enforcement at the age of 14 with the Bingham County Sheriff's Office Explorer program.
 After serving four years in the US Marine Corps, Austin returned to Idaho to become a Reserve Dispatcher with Bingham County SO.
-In 1995, Austin was hired as a full time dispatcher, while still attending Idaho State University's Law Enforcement Program.
-Austin was also a Reserve Officer with Shelley PD and Blackfoot PD, while dispatching for BCSO.
-In 1998, Austin was hired as a full time Police Officer with Blackfoot PD.
-During his career, Austin has held positions to include; Patrol, SRT, Patrol Corporal, Marine Officer, Alcohol Enforcement, and is currently assigned to the SRO Unit at Mountain View Middle School.
+In 1995, Austin started as a full time dispatcher, while still attending Idaho State University's Law Enforcement Program.
+Austin was also a Reserve Officer with Shelley PD and Blackfoot PD, while dispatching for 4BSO.
+In 1998, Austin started as a full time Police Officer with Blackfoot PD.
+During his career, Austin has held positions to include; Patrol, SRT, Patrol Corporal, Marine Officer, Alcohol Enforcement, and assigned to the SRO Unit at Independence High School.
 Austin holds a Master Law Enforcement Certificate through the Idaho POST Academy, and is an Instructor in Breath Alcohol and DUI Investigation.
 Austin also has a Bachelor of Science in Industrial Safety from the University of Idaho.